Extra Security Expected As Sheldon Jeter, Accused Of Killing Tyric Pugh In Aliquippa, Heads To Trial

 BEAVER COUNTY, Pa.
-(KDKA) — The man at the center of the Rachael DelTondo murder case will be in a Beaver County courtroom next week.
+(KDKA) — The man at the center of the Rachael DelTondo murder case will be in a Beaver County courtroom on Monday.

 Sheldon Jeter is accused of killing his close friend, Tyric Pugh, in Aliquippa in 2020.
-Jury selection starts Monday for the trial, which is expected to last several weeks.READ MORE: Allegheny County Organizations Wear Orange To Raise Awareness Of Gun Violence
+Jury selection starts Monday for the trial, which is expected to last several weeks.READ MORE: Washington And Jefferson College Adopts COVID-19 Vaccine Requirement For Students

 Extra security is also expected at the courthouse on Monday.
 Beaver County Sheriff Tony Guy would not say how much and where the extra security will be.